craftingcity/The-Known-World/Junie's Characters/Dante Fukili.md

 ###### "Fuck this, move already!"
 ### Mannerism & Disposition
 Dante is...
-	- BOLD; the first to leave
+	- BOLD; the first to leave her post in overconfidence
+	- LOYAL; the last to leave a bad situation
+	- CONNIVING; a lair and a cheat

 ### Background
 #### Early Life